bhuwan3224/Car-rental-Project/README.md

 # Car-rental-Project
-This is my first python project given by university as an assignment
+This is my first Python project, assigned by my university as an assignment